siara-cc/Unishox_Sqlite_UDF/README.md

 Unishox is a compression technique developed for reducing storage size of Short Strings.
 Details of how it works can be found [here](https://github.com/siara-cc/Unishox).

-In general it can achieve upto 60% size reduction for Short Strings.
+In general it can achieve upto 65% size reduction for Unicode Short Strings.

+# Applications

+- Compression for low memory devices such as Arduino and ESP8266
+- Compression of Chat application text exchange include Emojis
+- Storing compressed text in database
+- Faster retrieval speed when used as join keys

 # This project